Unsignalized Intersection Management Strategy for Mixed Autonomy Traffic Streams

 \section{VEHICLE PLANNING AND CONTROL ALGORITHM DESIGN}

-In the previous section, we have developed the HPQ algorithm which combines the differences between CAVs and CHVs to arrange corresponding right of way.
-In this section, we focus on vehicle planning and control for CAVs, since the ICU has high computing power, and can obtain the global information of the traffic participants near the intersection.
+In the previous section, we developed the HPQ algorithm, which combines the differences between CAVs, CHVs, and HVs to arrange the corresponding right of way.
+In this section, we focus on vehicle planning and control for CAVs since the ICU has high computing power and can obtain the global information of the traffic participants near the intersection.

 According to the driving situation of CAVs at the intersection, we introduce four possible decision making modes for CAVs: the first mode is to follow the preceding vehicle; the second mode is autonomous cruise; the third mode is to stop before the stop line to wait for the right of way; and the last mode is to resolve the trajectory conflicts.
 In the following text, the corresponding planning and control methods for the four decision making modes of CAVs will be designed in detail.
-The motion planning problem is divided into two subproblems including path planning and speed planning, where path planning is constrained by the layout of the road and the geographical model of the intersection, and speed planning is to enable passing through the intersection quickly, safely, and economically.
+The motion planning problem is divided into two subproblems, including path planning and speed planning, where path planning is constrained by the layout of the road and the geographical model of the intersection, and speed planning enables passing through the intersection quickly, safely, and economically.
 By using model predictive control, CAVs can switch undisturbedly to the corresponding decision making mode according to the current traffic environment.
 The whole procedure of vehicle planning and control is illustrated in Fig. 5.
-Based on the right of way allocation results calculated by the HPQ algorithm and the real-time traffic environment, the control modes of vehicles are calculated by switching algorithm for control modes.
-Then the motion planning is carried out, in which the path planning and the speed planning run in parallel to obtain the best lateral and longitudinal control scheme.
+Based on the right of way allocation results calculated by the HPQ algorithm and the real-time traffic environment, the control modes of vehicles are calculated by the control modes switching algorithm.
+Then, motion planning is carried out, in which path planning and speed planning run in parallel to obtain the best lateral and longitudinal control scheme.
 All these control actions are finally output to the actuator for execution.